USCG Vessel Documentation Advisor

 false representation or statement to a government official.

-unrestricted coastwise trade, dredging, towing, and any other activities
+A coastwise endorsement entitles the vessel to employment in unrestricted coastwise trade, dredging, towing, and any other activities

 for which a registry or fishery endorsement is not required.
 In basic terms, this means that the vessel can carry cargo and passengers within the U.S.

-and the need for such endorsement should be given careful
+or between U.S. ports.
+There are many variations regarding what actually constitutes coastwise activities and the need for such endorsement should be

-vessel documentation until you are able to certify that you have already become naturalized.
+You can not apply for USCG vessel documentation until you are able to certify that you have already become a naturalized U.S. ciitzen.

 Until then, you must register on the state level or with the country in which you currently hold citizenship.

 A legal name change is not viewed as a transfer of ownership.
 However, it will be necessary to apply for re-documentation under the

-new legal name.
-In order to do so, you will need to provide copies of the court documents approving such action.
+new name.
+In order to do so, you will need to provide copies of court documents or other legal evidence supporting such action.

 What are vessel documentation requirements for an LLC?

 It all depends on how the LLC is organized and whether there will be commercial endorsements.
 If the LLC is member managed, all

 members must be U.S. citizens.
 If not, the managing party must be a U.S. citizen.
-In this event, citizenship for the total equity
+In this event, citizenship for the total equity owned must

 What are vessel documentation requirements for a trust?

-of the trust (e.g. "John Doe, Trustee of The Doe Family Trust").
-Each trustee and each beneficiary with an enforceable interest in a trust arrangement must be a U.S.
+enforceable interest in a trust arrangement must be a U.S. citizen.